CubesAndCubes/gob-rs/README.md

 # gob-rs

-A Rust library for parsing and constructing archives of the LucasArts GOB format.
+A Rust library for parsing, constructing, and generating archives of the LucasArts GOB format.

 This implementation has been tested to work with GOB files of: